Turning on the Shopsmith MARK V

 of the turning.
 Remove the drill bit and place the whole assembly

-in a vice or clamp.
+in a vise or clamp.
 (Figure 5) Leave there overnight to let glue

 dry completely.
 Remove the clamp.